sarahwxie/GoodTunes/README.md

 # College Board

 ### Inputs
 There are multiple forms that the user fills out throughout the code.
-Find the code [here](templates/signup.html)
+Find the code [here](templates/signup.html).

 ### Lists
 Our database of songs is a list.
 We used a csv file and gathered songs of different genres into one database.
-Find the code [here](songs.csv)
+Find the code [here](songs.csv).

 ### Procedures
 Each procedure in main.py renders a corresponding .html file.
 Different routes are used and are redirected on our website.
-Find the code [here](main.py)
+Find the code [here](main.py).

 ### Outputs
 Each corresponding input has it’s designated output which ranges from profile page to the formation of the playlist.
-Find the code [here](templates/profile.html)
+Find the code [here](templates/profile.html).

 ### Algorithms